GoogleCloudPlatform/datashare-toolkit/frontend/README.md

     VUE_APP_APICLIENT=server npm run serve

-Point your browser to http://localhost:8080 and update your CDS Frontend `API Base URL` in the UI settings [page](http://localhost:8080/settings)
+Point your browser to http://localhost:8080 and update your DS Frontend `API Base URL` in the UI settings [page](http://localhost:8080/settings)

    http://localhost:8080

 ## <a name="deployment">Deployment</a>
-Once you've deployed the [CDS API](https://github.com/GoogleCloudPlatform/cloud-datashare-toolkit/tree/master/api), you should only then proceed to setup the UI.
+Once you've deployed the [DS API](https://github.com/GoogleCloudPlatform/cloud-datashare-toolkit/tree/master/api), you should only then proceed to setup the UI.
 You can deploy the Frontend content via various methods below based off developer preference and/or environment.
 These are the examples we provide, though you may use other hosting options:

   * [Google Cloud Run](https://cloud.google.com/run/) via [gcloud](https://cloud.google.com/sdk/)
   * [Firebase Hosting](https://firebase.google.com/docs/hosting) via [firebase cli](https://firebase.google.com/docs/cli)

-[Deploy Cloud Run](#deploy-cloud-run) is the _preferred_ method to quickly host the CDS Frontend content and generate a unique URL for consumption.
+[Deploy Cloud Run](#deploy-cloud-run) is the _preferred_ method to quickly host the DS Frontend content and generate a unique URL for consumption.

 There are some Firebase configuration and environment variables that need to be set for all build and deployment options.

 ### <a name="deploy_prereqs">Deploy Prerequisites</a>
-The CDS Frontend is currently configured for Firebase authentication.
+The DS Frontend is currently configured for Firebase authentication.
 A new Firebase project and Firebase application credentials are required for deployment.

 There are some environment variables that need to be set for all build and deployment options.